 - Jump to the adjacent right and click on the button saying Check for updates directly.

 - Once the available patches show up, hit the Download option.

-- The installation will take place automatically prior finishing the downloading.
+- The installation will take place automatically prior to finishing the downloading.

-- Windows will ask your authorization to perform Reboot once the process ends, follow as said.
+- Windows will ask for your authorization to perform Reboot once the process ends, follow as said.

 5] Allow Windows Blue Screen Troubleshooter to fix DRIVER VERIFIER DMA VIOLATION BSOD error

-With BSOD error being a devastating one for Windows 10, Microsoft introduces a default tool with Fall Creators Update Edition.
-The tool names Blue Screen Troubleshooter which was previously introduced in the Windows Settings app and later on shifted to Control Panel coming to the latest edition.
-This may be one of the top-notch tools to fix DRIVER VERIFIER DMA VIOLATION BSOD error and you can deploy it using below instructions –
+With the BSOD error being a devastating one for Windows 10 and 11, Microsoft introduces a default tool with Fall Creators Update Edition.
+The tool is named Blue Screen Troubleshooter which was previously introduced in the Windows Settings app and later on shifted to Control Panel coming to the latest edition.
+This may be one of the top-notch tools to fix DRIVER VERIFIER DMA VIOLATION BSOD error and you can deploy it using the below instructions –

 - Bring forth taskbar search by pressing Win+S keys together.